 How wedding etiquette has changed

 The first recorded occurrence of a marriage ceremony uniting a man and a woman dates back from about 2350 B.C.
 This means there have been thousands of years of weddings between different types of people in different places.
 All weddings are different but there are some traditions which remain.
+Our wedding venue in Warwickshire has been witness to many of these beautiful traditions.
 In today’s blog, we explore which elements of wedding etiquette have changed.

 Using the traditional wedding registry is a great way to ensure you receive things you want and need.
 However, if you’ve already lived with your partner for a while, you might not need a lot of extra furniture.
 Traditionally the couple doesn’t ask for money as a gift but in modern times it is becoming increasingly common.
 Money can be saved and used for the honeymoon, a house or even wedding expenses.
 This can often be a much more practical and well-received present, as well as avoiding getting the same gift from different people.